likharvineet/text-document-classification/README.md

 2. Create a new conda environment

     ```
-    conda create -n mfgfinal1 python=3.11 -y
+    conda create -n ml python=3.11 -y
     ```

-3. To install all the packages at once
+3. Activate the new conda environment

     ```
-    pip install -r requirement.txt
+    conda activate ml
     ```

+4. To install all the packages at once

+    ```
+    pip install -r requirements.txt
+    ```
-4. Run the Flask applicaiton locally:
+5. Run the Flask applicaiton locally:
     ```bash
     python app.py
     ```